data-to-insight/dfe-csc-api-data-flows/docs/system_requirements.md

 - **SSD Deployment**: Analyst access to CMS DB (SELECT/CREATE table+index. *Ideally also* ALTER|DROP table+index)
 - **DB Compatibility**: Compatibility setting at **120+** to enable more efficient JSON manipulation options for the SDD and structured data extract required for the API payload.
 Potential work-arounds exist for compatibility <= 120, but will be less optimised.
-- **Automation**: PowerShell 5.1+ (or Bash) scripts locally with ability to import `SqlServer` module (or alternative) - Script language will be the same that will require running from the server to enable to full API automation later.
+- **Automation**: PowerShell 5.1+ (or Python) scripts locally with ability to import `SqlServer` module (or alternative) - Script language will be the same that will require running from the server to enable to full API automation later.
+At this stage we are anticipating that Phase 1 deployment can be done using only Powershell, but that Phase 2 will require a combined or alternative approach involving Python or an executable file of that Python supplied to your LA for server deployment.

 ---